k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

-## Packaging and Publishing Extension
+## Packaging and Publishing Extensions

 Studio lets you executing several actions for packaging and publishing extensions: